keasamani/-Software-Development-Certificate-Journey/README.md

 Welcome to my repository!
 This is where I document my 2-month (168 hours) software development certificate program, covering a variety of topics in modern software engineering.
-Here you'll find project samples, learning notes, and code snippets as I go through the following courses:
+Here you'll find project samples, learning notes, and code snippets as I go through the following modules:

 ## Modules to be Covered:
 1. **Introduction to Software Engineering**